VivekPatil28/Bank-Management-System-GUI-interface/README.md

   ## Some Important Functions:-
   - The humanizeAmount Function is used to display the Account Balance of the user separated using commas to make a better understanding of Account Balance
+  - The Validate Function is used to validate the user credientials and give the user access for the transactions.

   ## Features and functionalities:-